connervieira/Predator/docs/CONFIGURE.md

         - `enabled` contains controls to enable and disable each operation mode of Predator.
             - When the value for a particular mode is set to `false`, that mode's option will be hidden from the mode selection menu shown to the user when Predator starts, and the auto-start-mode command line arguments won't allow the user to boot Predator directly to that mode.
             - Under normal circumstances, all of these settings should be left as 'true', in order to enable full functionality of Predator, but there may be certain situations in which is useful to block certain modes from starting.
-                - This setting is not intended to a be a security feature.
+                - This setting is not intended to be a security feature.
 It's completely trivial to bypass this setting by simply modifying the configuration file directly.
                 - If you never plan to use a particular operating mode, disabling it might decrease Predator's loading time by preventing unnecessary libraries from being loaded.
     - `status_lighting` contains settings for configuring Predator's status light interfacing capabilities.
         - `status_lighting_enabled` is a boolean value that determines whether or not Predator will attempt to make use of LED status lights
         - `status_lighting_base_url`
             - This is the base part of the URL that Predator will send requests to in order to update the status lighting.
             - By default, this setting is set to the default router IP address of the "WLED" lighting controller software.
 However, you should be able to modify it to fit any lighting controller software that supports GET network requests.
-            - This is that value that precedes the `status_lighting_values` entries explained below.
+            - This is that value the precedes the `status_lighting_values` entries explained below.
         - `delay_after_boot` specifies a number of seconds to ignore all status lighting requests after boot.
             - If your lighting system starts up along-side Predator, you may need to wait for the controller to connect to the network before status light requests can be made.
 Otherwise, the first few requests will time-out.
             - Any status lighting request made within the delay will be ignored.